sarnickaa/prac/css_questions.md

 }

 ## Are you familiar with styling SVG?
-Scalable Vector Graphics - familliar with creating them in illustrator - small size that compresses well and scales to any size without losing clarity
+Scalable Vector Graphics - familiar with creating them in illustrator - small size that compresses well and scales to any size without losing clarity

 have used it with <img> tags and changed width/height directly in the tag